 Corrosion resistance.
 Once a component has been created using Nitinol, it lasts for a long time.
 Stainless steel’s corrosion resistance is highly dependent on what type of steel you are using; there must be a high chromium level present to make it extra resistant to corrosion.

 Biocompatibility.
 Nitinol can be safely used in the human body, making it appealing to the medical industry.
 Manufacturers of medical devices must be certain that the materials they use will not only last for many years but also not cause adverse reactions in patients.
-Stainless steel, on the other hand, can be used temporarily for very specific things, but generally is not safe or advised for implant use in the body.
+Stainless steel, on the other hand, can be used temporarily for very specific things, but generally is not advised for implant use in the body.

 Nitinol’s Unique Properties

 Nitinol is an especially valuable alloy because it is extremely elastic and can change shape depending on temperature.
 This means that when Nitinol is cool (martensitic), it is bendable and exceptionally soft, and when it is warm (austenitic), it is rigid and super elastic.
-No matter the temperature, stainless steel can be is difficult to bend.
+No matter the temperature, stainless steel can be difficult to bend.
 Nitinol’s shapeable properties are useful for medical coils because they can “remember” their previous shape when they are heated.